-The metropolitan services committee

-The regional committee exists to pool the experience and resources of the areas and groups it serves.
-The RSC is composed of regional committee members elected by the region's member-areas; these RCMs elect regional committee officers from among themselves.
-RSCs organize assemblies at which group service representatives and regional committee members discuss a wide range of service matters, including those likely to come before the World Service Conference.
-The region's delegate to the world conference is elected by the GSRs and RCMs at the regional assembly.

-Local NA service centerssometimes called regional or area service offices, sometimes central officesprovide the NA community with a physical presence and a public identity, a specific point at which Narcotics Anonymous and the larger community can interact with one another.
+The metropolitan services committee81 An MSC administers a single set of coordinated NA subcommittees in a city that has more than one ASC, eliminating duplication of services and providing greater effectiveness in carrying the NA message.
+With direct services consolidated citywide by the metro committee, the community's area committees are left free to facilitate group support.
+The regional service committee Local NA service centers-sometimes called regional or area service offices, sometimes central offices-provide the NA community with a physical presence and a public identity, a specific point at which Narcotics Anonymous and the larger community can interact with one another.
 Many serve as local NA literature sales centers.
-An NA community considering the possibility of opening a local service center will encounter a number of challenges, addressed briefly in this chapter.
+An NA community considering the possibility of opening a local service center will encounter a number of challenges, addressed briefly in this chapter. number of challenges, addressed briefly in this chapter.
+Sample rules of order Sample rules of order107

-World services

-Sample rules of order

-Glossary

-Index

-Listing of bulletins, handbooks, and other service-related materials available from the World Service Office